crazy-max/artifactory-cleanup/README.md

 ## Contributing

 Want to contribute?
 Awesome!
 The most basic way to show your support is to star the project, or to raise issues.
-If you want to open a pull request, please read the [contributing guidelines](.github/CONTRIBUTING.md).

 You can also support this project by [**becoming a sponsor on GitHub**](https://github.com/sponsors/crazy-max) or by making a [PayPal donation](https://www.paypal.me/crazyws) to ensure this journey continues indefinitely!

 Thanks again for your support, it is much appreciated! :pray: